wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 mvn clean install
 mvn -f examples/spring-hypermedia/ spring-boot:run
 ```
-You can then open http://localhost:8081/browser/index.html in your web browser to start exploring the API.
+You can then open the API entry point in your web browser to start exploring
+- as raw HAL+JSON: http://localhost:8081/
+- using the HAL Browser: http://localhost:8081/browser/index.html
+- using the HAL Explorer: http://localhost:8081/explorer/index.html#uri=/

 The **docs** icons in the HAL browser will link to a HTML documentation for each resource and relation (which is automatically generated from the source code).